-Use the Google Maps navigation app to get directions and traffic information, as well as find the nearest service station.
+Use the Google Maps navigation app to get directions and traffic information as well as find the nearest service station.

-When the vehicle is connected to the internet, it can continuously download map and traffic information to help you navigate to a destination.
-Navigation guidance can appear in the vehicle's displays.
+When the car is connected to the internet, it can continuously download map and traffic information to help you navigate to a destination.
+Navigation guidance can appear in the car's displays.

-The vehicle knows its location through GPS and shows it in the map views in the vehicle's displays.
+The car knows its location through GPS and shows it in the map views in the car's displays.